President of Nigeria: Ceremonial presidency and the First Republic (1963–1966)

+Military rule (1966–1979)

-In a January 1966 failed coup d'état, a group of army officers, led by Major Chukwuma Nzeogwu, overthrew the central and regional governments, killed the prime minister Abubakar Tafawa Balewa, and tried to take control of the government.
-Nzeogwu was countered, captured, and imprisoned by General Johnson Aguiyi-Ironsi.
-General Aguiyi-Ironsi was named Military Head of State.
+In a January 1966 failed coup d'état, a group of army officers, led by Major Chukwuma Nzeogwu, overthrew the federal and regional governments, killed the prime minister Abubakar Tafawa Balewa, and tried to take control of the government.
+Nzeogwu was countered, captured, and imprisoned by the Army general officer commanding Major General Johnson Aguiyi-Ironsi.
+Aguiyi-Ironsi was named Military Head of State.

-In July 1966, a group of northern army officers revolted against the government, killed General Johnson Aguiyi-Ironsi, and appointed the army chief of staff, General Yakubu Gowon as the head of the new military government.
+In July 1966, a group of northern army officers revolted against the government, killed General Johnson Aguiyi-Ironsi, and appointed the army chief of staff, Lieutenant Colonel Yakubu Gowon as the head of the new military government.

-In 1975, General Yakubu Gowon was deposed and General Murtala Mohammed was the head of the Federal Military Government of Nigeria until his assassination in 1976.
-On his death, the chief-of-staff, Supreme Headquarters (equivalent to a vice-president) general Olusegun Obasanjo assumed office of head of state in a meeting of the Supreme Military Council, keeping the chain of command established by Murtala Muhammed in place.
-Gen. Obasanjo was responsible for completing the democratic transition begun by his predecessor, which culminated in an election in August 1979.
+In 1975, General Yakubu Gowon was deposed and Brigadier Murtala Mohammed was made head of the Federal Military Government of Nigeria until his assassination in 1976.
+Upon his death, the chief-of-staff, Supreme Headquarters (equivalent to a vice president) General Olusegun Obasanjo assumed office as head of state in a meeting of the Supreme Military Council, keeping the chain of command established by General Murtala Muhammed in place.
+General Obasanjo was responsible for completing the democratic transition begun by his predecessor, which culminated in an election in August 1979.

 In 1979, Nigeria adopted a federal presidential constitution.
 The presidency became an executive post, with powers similar to those of its American counterpart.
 The legislature was a bicameral National Assembly, comprising a Senate and House of Representatives.

+Second Republic (1979–1983)

-In October 1979, after more than 13 years of military rule, Nigeria returned to democratic rule.
+On 1 October 1979, after more than 13 years of military rule, Nigeria returned to democratic rule.
 The National Party of Nigeria emerged victorious in the presidential election and Shehu Shagari became the first democratically elected president.

+Military rule (1983–1999)

 On 31 December 1983, the military overthrew the Second Republic.
 Major General Muhammadu Buhari emerged as the chairman of the Supreme Military Council (SMC), the new head of state.

 In August 1985, General Buhari's government was peacefully overthrown by the Army chief of staff, Major General Ibrahim Babangida.
 Babangida became the president and chairman of the Armed Forces Ruling Council.

-In August 1993, General Babangida stepped down and chose an interim government to replace him.
-Ernest Shonekan was named as interim president.
-General Sani Abacha seized power from Shonekan in November 1993 and became the president and chairman of the Provisional Ruling Council.
+On 26 August 1993, General Babangida stepped down and chose an interim government to replace him.
+Ernest Shonekan was named as interim head of state.
+General Sani Abacha seized power from Shonekan on 17 November 1993, and became head of state and chairman of the Provisional Ruling Council.

 On 8 June 1998, General Abacha died at the presidential villa in the Nigerian capital, Abuja.
-Major General Abdulsalami Abubakar became the new president and chairman of the Provisional Ruling Council.
+Major General Abdulsalami Abubakar became the new head of state and chairman of the Provisional Ruling Council.